marcodallavecchia/guidetoquantitativeFRET/README.md

 The goal of this small letter is to guide the reader (mostly me) through the challenges and warnings when trying to obtaining quantitative FRET efficiencies from your data.

 ## Software
-This letter was written in [https://www.texmacs.org/tmweb/home/welcome.en.html]
+This letter was written in [TeXMacs](https://www.texmacs.org/tmweb/home/welcome.en.html), mostly because I wanted to explore the tool and use it for something useful :)

 ## Disclaimer
 This is a personal letter, which I mostly wrote to remind myself of the train of thoughts and few calculations I did during my Ph.D.
 This document has not been peer-reviewed, so it might contain mistakes or incorrect statements.